Commodore 64/128 Technical Details and Trivia

 Hover your mouse over the ports for a description

 - the C64 'Version A' board (Assy no. 250407 - see immediate picture below) was the first to come with the 8-pin DIN video socket.
 All board versions prior to this had the 5-pin socket.
-The 8-pin socket provided seperate Y/V channels on top of the composite video and audio pins.
+The 8-pin socket provided seperate Y/V channels on top of the composite video and mono audio pins.

 - the VIC-II (Video Interface Controller) chip was an enhanced version of the VIC-20's VIC chip - it's main improvement being the capability to create hardware sprites (256 of them, 8 per line up to a maximum of 21x24 pixels each), which were also called Movable Image Blocks (MIBs), MOBs (movable object blocks) or Movable Display Objects.
 Another improvement was 40-column text over the VIC chip's maximum 22 columns.
 It can address up to 16K of video RAM.
 With some tricks such as combining two multi-color modes with interlace, or forcing bad scan line at each raster line, it is possible to use up to 16 colours per attribute cell, or to increase the palette to 128 colours.
 However, since these modes all have major drawbacks (such as interlace flicker, extensive CPU- and VIC-cycle usage), they're mostly used for demos.